nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```

 #### 4.2.3.4 Mount the Volume to a Pod
-To mount the volume on a Pod, it is required to have a PVC bounded to a PV, then modify the Pod manifest, in this case the manifest defined in the step [2.1 Single Pod Deployment with internal database](#21-single-pod-deployment-with-internal-database) will be modified by mapping the volume to the xroad configuration `etc/xroad` (**reference Data: 3.4, 3.12, 3.13**):
+To mount the volume on a Pod, it is required to have a PVC bounded to a PV, then modify the Pod manifest, in this case the manifest defined in the step [2.1 Single Pod Deployment with internal database](#21-single-pod-deployment-with-internal-database) will be modified by mapping the volume to the xroad configuration `etc/xroad` (**reference data: 3.4, 3.12, 3.13**):

 ``` yaml
 [...]